-Probably only Google Classroom, Socratic, and ABCmouse don’t have a single subject, helping learners and instructors connect on multiple (or unlimited) topics.
+Probably only Google Classroom and Remind don’t have a single subject, helping learners and instructors connect on multiple (or unlimited) topics.

 Are we missing any popular edu apps here?

-To give you a better insight into what your competition looks like, here’s a snapshot of other applications that have been noticed in the top ten list of free and top-grossing apps on the App Store between January 2020 and February 2021:
+To give you a better insight into what your competition looks like, here’s a snapshot of other applications that have been noticed in the top ten list of free and top-grossing apps on the App Store.

 By the way, we can show you how you can validate your own app idea with a rapid prototype without investing in mobile application development right away, which makes up 90% of the cost of development.